Shrine of Miosach: Description

-The Shrine of Miosach consists of a rectangular, 11th-century wooden box which was decorated in the 16th century by extensive and ornate metal plates and mountings, fixed to the wooden core with nails.
+The Shrine of Miosach consists of a rectangular, 11th-century wooden box decorated in the 16th century with extensive, ornate metal plates and mountings, and is fixed to the wooden core with nails.
 The early object may have been built to hold a relic or religious texts such as psalms or extracts from a Gospel, and would have been sized to suit the particular manuscript or relic.
-It was empty when first described in the 18th century and there is no surviving record of what it may have held.
+It was empty when first described in the 18th century, and there is no surviving record of what it may have held.
 Like most cumdachs—a format only found in Ireland and Scotland— it was designed to enclose and protect a relic or text in its chamber, while instilling, according to the art and architecture historian Rachel Moss, "wonder in the observer".
 Its dating to the last quarter of the 11th century is based on stylistic similarities to the 1084 AD cumdach built to contain the Cathach of St. Columba.
 It still has the original metal cord used for carrying it; the length of which indicates that it was probably intended to be worn around the neck.
 There are late 11th century cast copper alloy plates on each side, decorated with openwork zoomorphic illustrations, whose designs show the influence of the Ringerike style.

 On commission from a member of the then dominant Ulster O'Domhnnaill family, the Shrine of Miosach's front cover was added in 1534 by the goldsmith Brian O'Morrison.
 He signed the work with an inscription in Latin, which was translated by the Irish artist, antiquary, archaeologist and collector George Petrie as "Briain ua Muirguissan covered me, anno M.CCCCC.XXXIIII".
 Moss believes that "covered me" should instead be read as "who enshrines me".
 O'Morrison added twelve plates (in three arrangements of four different sizes) to the front, with depictions of saints including the crowned Virgin and Child in the smaller inner panels, and St. Bridget, St. Patrick and Colm Cille in four large panels.
 Located in the upper centre of the front cover, in the space between the plates, is a relief of the crucified Christ.
 The front is further decorated by eight large cabochon quartz (rock crystal) gemstones.
 These semi-precious crystals were in vogue at the time, and probably replaced similar glass stones.
 The stones may have acted as lapidaries, that is, they were chosen and placed based on their symbolic meaning, which may have tied in with the text held in the interior chamber.